Excellent retail associates drive successful retail stores.

 Forget product reviews.
 This is going to become more important as retail becomes increasingly service-oriented. 👇 pic.twitter.com/8SZ41jk6K4

 Opening and closing your store involves more than simply turning a key.
-A good retail associate will make sure that they’re on time and that the store is set up for success before they open or close those doors.
-That means doing things like:
+A good retail associate will make sure they’re on time and that the store is set up for success before they open or close those doors.
+That means:

 - Tidying up the sales floor and making sure it’s presentable to customers

 - Taking inventory

 - Making sure POS stations are in proper working order (running any needed software updates, or charging batteries if you have handheld POS devices)

 - Make sure cashier stations are stocked (pens, receipt paper, shopping bags, etc)

 - Handling cashout/reports of registers